- Opposed virtually all post-9/11 national security measures enacted by U.S. government

 Marriage & Family Values

 “To us who passionately cherish the vision of a free human society, the present institution of marriage among us is a grim mockery of essential freedom….
 We deny without reservation the moral right of state or church to bind by force of law a relationship that cannot be maintained by the power of love alone….
-The highest relationship between a man and a woman is that which welcomes and understands each other’s loves….
+The highest relationship between a man and a woman is that which welcomes and understands each other’s loves.
+Without a sense of possession, there can be no exclusions, no jealousies.
 The creative life demands many friendships, many loves shared together openly, honestly, and joyously…”

 Freedom of Speech

 The ACLU asserts that the First Amendment “protects” child pornography, and that consequently there should be no federal or state governmental restriction on its distribution, reproduction, sale, or use by anyone, including pedophiles.

 In May 2006, the ACLU filed a federal lawsuit arguing that portions of a Kentucky law intended to prevent protesters from disrupting funerals for U.S. soldiers who had been killed in Iraq, were unconstitutional because they placed excessive limits on freedom of speech and expression.
 The law in question, which had been signed the previous month by Kentucky’s governor, banned protests within 300 feet of memorial services, wakes, and burials.
 The law was subsequently suspended in September 2006, when the federal judge presiding over the ACLU suit ruled that the statute was too broad.